White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 • Still, sparkling, carbonated, coffee, tea, soda, spritzer, or mocktail format

-• Functional ingredients, probiotics, and claim boundaries
+• Functional ingredients and claim boundaries

 • Color, clarity, mouthfeel, and shelf-life expectations